 Hudora City Scooter Big Wheel Pneumatic Tyres

-If you are considering going longer distances on your scooter and / or over bumpier terrain you may want to consider a scooter with pnuematic tyres like teh Hudora city scooter featured.
+If you are considering going longer distances on your scooter and / or over bumpier terrain you may want to consider a scooter with pnuematic tyres like the Hudora city scooter featured.

 Wheels - 205mm wheels with pnuematic tyres.
 The tyres will offer a smooth comfortable ride.
-They are still best on flat surfaces but will go over and bumps, gravel, twigs etc on the path without you feeling it.
+They are still best on flat surfaces but will go over and bumps, gravel, twigs etc on the path without you feeling the vibrations.

 Scooter weight - the scooter weighs 5.6kg so it's not the lightest to carry onto public transport which may be worth bearing in mind.

 Height adjustable - the handlebar is height adjustable from from 85 to 105cm.

 Foldable - yes

 Brakes - The scooter features a big wheel air 205 dual brake.